-Environmental Management System (EMS)
+ENVIRONMENTAL MANAGEMENT SYSTEM (EMS)

 Jefferson Lab's EMS is established and maintained to conform to the ISO 14001 Standard for Environmental Management Systems and DOE Order requirements.
 Its principles continually improve the practices of environmental stewardship at the facility.
-The EMS is integrated into the ISM System.
+The EMS is integrated within the ISM System.